VernonStow/FirefoxCSS/README.md

 about:config > toolkit.legacyUserProfileCustomizations.stylesheets > true

 To use this file, please create a folder called "chrome" in your Firefox profile and place a copy of the userchrome.css file in it, then restart Firefox.
 The changes can be undone by deleting or renaming the file and restarting Firefox.

+Note: this file is not currently recommended for Firefox Proton (89+) because the tab rounding is excessive and the URL bar colors are tinged with gray.